kevinkh89/technical-writing/muitable-crypto-rates/README.md

 }
 ```

-on `CoinTableBody` component we need to extract proportion of the data based on the number of `page` and `rowsPerPage`.`isLoading` parameter is used to show a skeleton while data is loading.insdie `CoinBody` make a componenet named `BodySkeleton`.pass `rowsPerPAge` and number of heads.
+on the `CoinTableBody` component we need to extract the proportion of the data based on the number of `page` and `rowsPerPage`.`isLoading` parameter is used to show a skeleton while data is loading.insdie `CoinBody` make a componenet named `BodySkeleton`.pass `rowsPerPAge` and number of heads.

 ```js
 //CoinBody.js